 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Free of any plant-based protein boosters, this looks like the profile of a raw food containing an abundance of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a raw product containing a significant amount of meat.

-However, with 68% of the total calories in this food coming from fat as compared to just 26% from protein, it would be inappropriate to award this product a higher rating.
+Yet with 68% of the total calories in this example recipe coming from fat as compared to just 26% from protein, it would be inappropriate to award this product a higher rating.

-Nature’s Logic Raw Frozen is a meat-based dog food using an abundance of beef, chicken or rabbit as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nature’s Logic is a meat-based raw product using a significant amount of various named species as its main sources of animal protein, thus earning the brand 3.5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.